 What is Forest School?

 Originating in Scandinavia, Forest School is a method which uses the natural environment to promote participants social, emotional and physical development.
-Forest School offers children a fun, practical way to learn and experience a full curriculum in a woodland environment.
+Forest School offers children a fun, practical way to learn in a woodland environment.
 Through regular sessions in the same area of woodland with a Forest School Leader children can develop:

 Where is Forest School?

-Forest School takes place within our school grounds; we have an excellent pond area which we have been developing over the last year to enrich the children’s experiences whilst learning outside.
+Forest School takes place within our school grounds; we have an excellent woodland/pond area which we are continually developing to enrich the children’s experiences whilst learning outside.

 What happens at a Forest School session?